tapis-project/documentation/source/technical/apps.rst

 -----------------
 Model
 -----------------
-At a high level an application contain some information that is independent of the version and some information that varies by version.
+At a high level an application contains some information that is independent of the version and some information that varies by version.

 Non-Versioned Attributes